sonicfurqan/DeepLearning_Tasks/README.md

 # DeepLearning_Tasks
-Tasks done step by step for each deep learning process
+Tasks done step by step for  deep learning